 So chemical treatments containing bronopol and formaldehyde will very effectively kill the bacteria in your holding tanks, causing all waste breakdown to cease and only mask odors with a stronger smell that may make your head swim anyway.
 If you use chemical treatments in conjunction with The Unique Method, you will still see some positive results because the mere practice of the habits described in the method will curb some problems, even without beneficial bacteria.
 Nevertheless, we don’t recommend using chemical treatments because they can be very dangerous to your health and the environment and are illegal in several states.

 The same safety and legal issues apply to many of the new zinc-based treatment products on the market.
-The zinc in these products is prohibited by law in some states because it is considered to be a nonbiodegradable toxic chemical substance.
 These products can provide some benefit for certain types of campers, but we always recommend taking into account the risk factor certain products have on humans and the environment, and these treatment types don’t meet that standard.
 Bacteria and enzyme products are the gold standard because there are no legal issues, they will not harm the environment or water treatment plants, and they are incredibly effective when paired with the right habits.

 The next article will discuss why fragrance only treatments or deodorizers can sometimes be just as bad as chemical treatments.